 Vampire, and by extension the World of Darkness, has had a massive effect on my life as well as how I developed my nickname.
 Given the power of nicknames it is no surprise that Vampire is more than a hobby to me, it lead to work and could even be argued to have become part of my identity; although crucially I do not think I am a literal Vampire.

-A quick clarification, I love all sorts of role-playing games (RPGs). different RPG types, systems & genres.
+A quick clarification: I love all sorts of Role-Playing Games (RPGs), whatever the system or genre, no matter the RPG Type.
 Whilst I think systems matter, I think players & implementation matter more.

 I was fortunate in that I had been brought up loving all sorts of music.
 I had become obsessed with metal and particularly thrash in 1989, but by 1991 I was broadening back out again.
 Vampire played a big part in influencing what music to investigate; I am sure it did for many gamers.